 The following standards, amendments to standards and interpretations have been identified as those which may impact the Fund in the period of initial application.
-They are available for early adoption at 30 June 2016, but have not been applied in preparing this general purpose financial report:
+They are available for early adoption at 30 June 2017, but have not been applied in preparing this financial report.
+During the year the Fund prepared its initial analysis of the transitional impact of the respective standards, including input from auditors and advisors.
+This analysis is ongoing as at the date of this report, and is expected to be completed prior to the respective implementation dates.